 It’s convenient to purchase snack-size bags of food from the store, but they cost a lot because you end up spending money on the packaging.
 Instead, purchase food in larger bags or bulk such as chips, crackers, pretzels or vegetables and put them into sandwich bags or small reusable containers.
 For instance, instead of purchasing individual-size cheese sticks, purchase cheese in blocks, cut them into pieces then put them into small bags or containers.

 4. Plan Ahead

-When you prepare food items ahead of time such as cooking and shredding chicken for a dinner, then double what you are making and freeze it in smaller servings for a lunch later that week.
+When you prepare food items ahead of time then double what you are making and freeze it in smaller servings for a lunch later that week.
 It also saves time and prep work when using leftovers meals for your children’s lunches.
 Some of the leftovers could be made into wraps or sandwiches.

 Prepare a week’s worth of vegetables and fruits at a time by cleaning, slicing and storing them in airtight containers in the fridge.
 Make a box of Jell-O or pudding and pour them into individual containers.
 These will last all week and cut down on the cost of purchasing the snack-size containers.
 Place snack items such as chips, cookies or crackers into containers or reusable bags.
 Have the kids help do this over the weekend so the food is ready to go into the lunch box each school morning.

 Make batches of homemade muffins, cookies, breads or granola bars.
 Place them in sandwich bags and freeze them.
 This makes it easy to pull out of the freezer and throw into lunches quickly.